ALEXANDER, 1st MARQUESS OF CARISBROOKE

 Alexander, 1st Marquess of Carisbrooke

 Alexander’s childhood was spent happily under the careful shadow of the ever present elderly Queen.
 His mother had only been allowed to marry Prince Henry on condition that he gave up his German commitments and lived permanently with Princess Beatrice and ultimately with the aged Queen - who took great pleasure at spoiling her favourite Battenberg grandchild by her favourite child.
-Alexander was soon sent to Stubbington House School, Fareham, Hampshire, a preparatory school which had such close links to the Royal Navy, it was called 'the cradle of the Navy'.
+Alexander was soon sent to Stubbington House School, Fareham, Hampshire, a preparatory school which had such close links to the Royal Navy, it was called 'the cradle of the Navy' and one of its most famous alumni was the explorer Captain Robert Falcon Scott, 'Scott of the Antarctic' (1868-1912).
 He was then subsequently sent to Wellington College, Crowthorne, Berkshire but his was not a happy time for Alexander as the other boys considered him conceited and arrogant.

-Upon leaving education, Alexander joined the Royal Navy as a Midshipman cadet in 1902 completing his basic training onboard the training ship HMS Britannia.
-He changed his career path and joined the Army in August 1909 as a Second Lieutenant in the Grenadier Guards and by 1915 he was a Captain.
-In 1911, Alexander was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in the Coronation Honours List of King George V (1865(1910-1936) having been appointed a Knight Commander (KCVO) the year before.
+Upon leaving education, Alexander joined the Royal Navy as a Midshipman cadet in May 1902 completing his basic training onboard the training ship HMS Britannia.
+He continued to serve in the Royal Navy until 1908.
+However in 1910, Alexander became one of the earliest members of 'The Castaways' Club' - an exclusive dining club for Naval officers who resigned whilst still junior but who wished to keep in touch with their former service.
+He changed his career path and joined the Army on 4th August 1909 as a Second Lieutenant in the Grenadier Guards and by 1915 he was a Captain.
+Alexander was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in the Coronation Honours List of King George V (1865(1910-1936) in 1911 having been appointed a Knight Commander (KCVO) the year before.
 During active service in World War I, he was wounded and twice mentioned in dispatches on 21st June 1916 and 25th January 1917.

 On 19th June 1919, Alexander resigned his commission and went on the Reserve List.
 By this time, Alexander had been awarded numerous foreign orders and decorations which included The Croix de Guerre - with palms (France), The Order of St. Vladimir, 4th Class with Swords (Russia) and being appointed a Knight Grand Cross of the Royal & Distinguished Spanish Order of Charles III (Spain).